How to Start a Private Practice as a Therapist in New Jersey

 Begin Insurance Credentialing

 The NJ insurance landscape is dominated by one carrier: Horizon Blue Cross Blue Shield of New Jersey.
-Getting credentialed with Horizon should be your absolute first priority.
+Expect 90–120 days per panel.

-Choose Your Practice Setting
+Secure Malpractice & Choose Practice Setting

 Telehealth-Only